Parent Forums and Parents’ Evenings

 The ‘Success at GCSE’ evening takes place at the beginning of the two year GCSE programme and provides students, and their parents, with some insight into what is required for students to achieve their full potential during these two crucial years.
 This year, due to the need for social distancing, the event will be held virtually and parents will be sent access details during the previous week.

 Two Targeted Parents’ Evenings for Years 11 and 13.

 - involvement in clubs and activities (both within and out of school)

 - awards gained

-You may wish to tell the teacher about:
+Parents may wish to talk to the teacher about:

 - any changes at home